kolja/PiPicoWorkshop/Curriculum.md

 		- What programming languages have you heard of?
 - The Raspberry Pi Pico [[pico-pinout.svg]]
 	- stick it in the breadboard and connect it to the computer
-	- open our IDE Thonny
+	- install and open our IDE Thonny
 - Our first Programming Task:
 	- You want to build a swimming pool in Minecraft, but you don't know how many blocks of marble you'll need
 	- (Micro)Python programming basics: